gMLQMC - A Generic Library for Multilevel (Quasi-)Monte Carlo

 The two basic requirements are an addition operation and a multiplication with a scalar;

-in C++ we assume these to be given by operator+
+in C++ we assume these to be given by operator+ and operator*,

 respectively.